The Future of Education in Powys

 Following a review of schools in the Llanfyllin catchment, the Council has also indicated the proposed closure of Bryn Hafren school.
 As yet I am not aware of any firm proposal being brought forward for a closure.
 The Council is legally obliged to carry out consultation on any proposal that is put forward.
 It is my firm view that the Llanfyllin catchment review should only take place in conjunction with plans for new school builds.

 A further decision was made by Powys County Council to close Treowen primary school in Newtown and increase the size of the new Ysgol Calon y Dderwen to take additional pupil numbers.
-The Council have now agreed that this will take place in two phases, the first phase being the closure of Treowen school in August 2025 with pupils transferring to Ysgol Calon Y Dderwen in September 2025 and phase two, Ysgol Calon Y Dderwen to move to a new building located on the existing Ysgol Calon y Dderwen site during 2026/27.
+The Council agreed this will take place in two phases, the first phase being the closure of Treowen school in August this year with pupils transferring to Ysgol Calon Y Dderwen in September and phase two, Ysgol Calon Y Dderwen to move to a new building located on the existing Ysgol Calon y Dderwen site during 2026/27.
 I had and continue to have grave concerns with this decision as the site for the new build Ysgol Calon y Dderwen may not have sufficient adequate capacity to accommodate additional children, the area may not be able to accommodate the additional traffic at school drop off and pick up times, and a significant number of further homes are likely to be developed in the Treowen area.
 I believe the council’s decision on this may be short sighted.
 I have met with several parents and residents in Treowen.

 I have made the point, and will continue to do so, that consultations must be genuine and that all residents’ views need to be meaningfully listened to before decisions are made, including comments from those residents who may not be able to engage through electronic/remote meetings.
 It is important that Powys County Council takes the time to listen to all parents and communities which may be impacted by proposals, especially ensuring that their proposals address the needs of all learners, including those pupils who thrive in small school settings.